 The database shows the area of mass marine ecosystem-related tourism activities concentrated around the Arctic.
 The areas were identified based on the following sources:

-Nome - Nome (2023), AP News (2023).
+Nome - City of Nome Alaska (2023), Thiessen (2023).

 Sisimiut, Qaqortoq, Ilulissat, Nuuk – personal communication by Mette Frost.